Ivan-SB/lib2eclipse/README.md

 ### Examples
 #### first install over a fresh GNU ARM STM32 project
-./cube2eclipse.py -c [path to your CubeMX project] -l [path to the CubeMX library] -p [path to your GNU ARM Eclipse project] -a install -w
+./cube2eclipse.py -c [path to your CubeMX project] -l [path to the CubeMX library] -p [path to your GNU ARM Eclipse project] -a install -w -mfreertos
 -w is needed to cleanup not useful directories and settings of GNU ARM project.
 #### remove code and configuration related to CubeMX
 ./cube2eclipse.py -c [path to your CubeMX project] -l [path to the CubeMX library] -p [path to your GNU ARM Eclipse project] -a remove